DataDog/hiring-engineers/answers.md

 $links http://0.0.0.0:5050/api/trace
 $links http://0.0.0.0:5050/random
 ```
-* **Bonus Question** Resource vs. service
+* **Bonus Question** Resource vs. Service
 A "Service" is the name of a set of processes that work together.
-It deals with data and returns information that other programs or apps can consume.
+It deals with data and returns information that other programs or apps can consume when requested.
 An example of a webservice would be an API.
 A "Resource" is any information that is returned when querying a particular service.
 An example would a json object after a GET request to a service.

+## Final Question: